RobTillaart/US500/README.md

 |  Serial          |  9600,N,8,1 TTL    |  9600,N,8,1 TTL      |

-The library is tested with MEGA2560 (version 0.2.0).
+The library is tested with US500 and MEGA2560 (version 0.2.0).

 It is unknown how the device behaves in other liquids.
 Assumption is that the distance measurements incorrect as most liquids